-A: This answer is very much dependent on the nature of the error at hand.
-Therefore this article will seek to explore some of the reasons that a transaction may fail and the general approach to investigating them.
+This answer is very much dependent on the nature of the error at hand.
+This article will seek to explore some of the reasons that a transaction may fail and the general approach to investigating them.

-The first element to try and answer is whether the issue appears to be related to the inbound request, the adapter itself, or the outbound system.
-Some questions you might consider include:
+The first element explore is whether the issue is related to the inbound request, the adapter itself, or the outbound system.
+Some questions to consider include:

-- Are you receiving an error when visiting the adapter URL directly?
+- Does the error occur when visiting the adapter URL directly?

 - Is it the same failure every time?